TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Gregory Hubbs with his family after a return from the first of their extended travels.

-Gregory, at age four in 1964, holding a piece of marble perhaps from Roman ruins with Joanna Hubbs and Clay Hubbs during an interview after returning from a year-long trip that started from near his Air Force base in England where they had lived for three years.
+Gregory, at age four in 1964, holding a piece of marble perhaps from Roman ruins with Joanna Hubbs and Clay Hubbs during an interview after returning from a year-long trip that started from near the Air Force base where he was stationed in England, near Scotland, where they had lived for three years.

-The family took off on an adventure in their VW bus full of canned goods, including spam that we bartered, down through Western Europe, across Northern Africa, the Middle East, and Persia, and back to England through the Eastern Mediterranean for one year, following the path of Alexander the Great as described by the ancient Greek historian Herodotus.
-We didn't have any map then and no smartphones!
+The family took off on an adventure in their VW bus full of canned goods, including spam and chili that we bartered, down through Western Europe, across Northern Africa, the Middle East, and Persia, and back to England through the Eastern Mediterranean for one year.
+We were following the path of Alexander the Great as described by the ancient Greek historian Herodotus as we had forgotten our likely largely useless maps and had no smartphones and GPS!

-Gregory's parents returned to tell many incredible stories, which Joanna is working with him on memorializing.
+Gregory's parents returned to tell many incredible stories about their trip, which he is working with on with his mother to memorialize.

 Between the ages 8-10, Gregory slowly made his way with his parents through much of Western and Eastern Europe — including several months in the Soviet Union while his mother researched her book on Russian cultural history — in yet another VW bus.